 How do you make a peanut butter and jelly sandwich?

-Our assignment was to prepare a speech on giving a tutorial for the class.
+Our assignment in college was to prepare a speech on giving a tutorial for the class.
 I remember one speech — and one speech only — from that day, and it wasn’t mine.
 A fellow classmate stood up and said,

 “Today I’m going to teach you how to make a peanut butter and jelly sandwich.”

-Well to my surprise, my classmate taught me something that day.
+We all chuckled because we didn’t know how he was going to make an entire speech on this topic.
+But to my surprise, my classmate taught me something that day.
 I was making a peanut butter and jelly ALL wrong.